Top 8 ERP Solutions for Startups

 - Project management: Sage Intacct has tailor-made features for project-based service businesses, with over 1.5 million projects hosted on their platform.

 Sage does not publish Intacct subscription costs on its website.
 Those interested in the software will need to schedule a consultation for pricing.
-Cost varies based on the number of users, included modules, and data migration.
+Cost varies based on the number of users, including modules, and data migration.
 Based on an internal review, 80% of buyers who considered purchasing had maximum 3-year spending ranges in the tens of thousands of dollars (USD).

 7 SYSPRO - Top Pick for Manufacturers